Whatever happened and however the avenues of politics twisted and curved, he had faith in England, in English flesh and blood.

 He’s not entirely changed, of course.
 He’s still conservative enough to disapprove strongly of Lloyd George and the People’s Budget, though he warms to the old goat in later years, and when the two men meet at a Brookfield Speech Day, he praises him for having ‘improved’ since his younger days.
 No offence is taken.
 ‘L. G. laughed heartily and talked to Chips more than to anyone else during the ceremonial that followed.’

 He’s also not impressed by educationalists, particularly those who’ve decided that Latin pronunciation needs to change.
 What’s the point of making boys say Kickero instead of Cicero, he demands, when they’ll drop it as soon as they leave school?
 He’s right, of course: Cicero has survived.
-Many of the fashions that are supposed to permeate through society, having been imposed in schools, fail to catch on.
+There are man fashions that are imposed in schools, and are therefore expected to filter through to society, which fail to catch on.

 But Chips’s traditionalism brings him up against the worldview of Ralston, a new headmaster who understands market forces: ‘Modern parents are beginning to demand something more for their three years’ school fees than a few scraps of languages that nobody speaks.’
 What they want are exam certificates, and Chips is outraged that ‘Ralston was trying to run Brookfield like a factory – a factory for turning out a snob culture based on money and machines.’
 This isn’t ‘a genuine inclusive democracy of duke and dustman,’ but simply an obsession with ‘a fat banking account’.